Race Information

 RACE OVERVIEW

-For those of you who have never done a Mountain Bike Relay before here's a brief outline of wht you can expect at the Alpine Energy 12 Hour.
+For those of you who have never done a Mountain Bike Relay before here's a brief outline of what you can expect at the Alpine Energy 10 Hour.

 • Only one rider from each team goes round the course at any one time

-• Team’s decide what order their team members ride in and how many laps each team member riders – all members of the team must ride at least one lap
+• Teams decide what order their team members ride in and how many laps each team member rides as long as all members of the team must ride at least one lap

-• Each team member gets their own race number (if you change bikes during the race it is up to you to move your race number to your new bike)
+• Each team gets a race number (if you change bikes during the race it is up to you to move your race number to your new bike)

-• Each team gets a team “slap-on arm band”
+• Each team gets a team velcro ankle transponder

 • The rider on the course is timed when they have completed their lap

-• The idea is to complete as many laps as possible in the 12 hours, the teams in each category who do the most laps WIN!!
+• The idea is to complete as many laps as possible in the 10 hours, the teams in each category who do the most laps WIN

 • Solo riders will have a yellow tag under their seat so other riders can identify them on the course.